-To create a more connected, resilient, and equitable transportation system for Ventura County.
+To create a more connected, resilient, equitable and userfriendly transportation system for Ventura County.

 Equity: We are inclusive in our plans, practice fairness, and recognize that needs vary by region and people served.

 Integrity: We serve our community, do our work with honesty, are accountable for our actions, and take responsibility for results.